sklprogs/LanguageTricks/README.md

 ## After that,

-Use this phrase when you\'re describing things in order, especially for
+Use this phrase when you’re describing things in order, especially for
 instructions:

-> **First** you fry up the meatballs and set them aside. **Then** you
-> chop up some onions and celery and cook them on low heat for about 15
+> ***First** you fry up the meatballs and set them aside. **Then** you chop up some onions and celery and cook them on low heat for about 15 minutes.
-> minutes. **After that,** you add the tomatoes and garlic.
+  **After that,** you add the tomatoes and garlic.*

-You don\'t usually use **after that** for the second step in the list, but you can use it for the third or any other step after that.
+You don’t usually use ***after that*** for the second step in the list, but you can use it for the third or any other step after that.

 [*Source*](https://www.phrasemix.com/phrases/after-that-sentence)